Is Olive Wood Good for Carving (Recommended Projects)

 • Its dense grain also allows intricate details to be easily carved into the surface.

-• Additionally, olive wood has an attractive grain pattern that adds visual interest to any project.
+• Olive wood has an attractive grain pattern that adds visual interest to any project.

 • Another advantage of using olive wood for carving projects is its natural resistance to decay and rot.
 This makes it ideal for outdoor sculptures or other pieces exposed to the elements over time.